gajus/slonik-interceptor-query-cache/README.md

 Which queries are cached is controlled using cache attributes.
 Cache attributes are comments starting with `-- @cache-` prefix.
 Only queries with cache attributes are cached (see [Cache attributes](#cache-attributes))

+## Behavior

+* Does not cache queries inside of a transaction

 ## Cache attributes

 |Cache attribute|Description|Required?|Default|